 Background and Intent: Programs with ACGME-I Foundational Accreditation or from institutions with ACGME-I accreditation do not qualify unless the program has also achieved ACGME-I Advanced Specialty Accreditation.
 To ensure entrants into ACGME-accredited programs from ACGME-I programs have attained the prerequisite milestones for this training, they must be from programs that have ACGME-I Advanced Specialty Accreditation.

 III.B.
 Resident Complement

 The program director must not appoint more residents than approved by the Review Committee.
 (Core)

 III.B.1.
-The program must offer at least four resident positions.
-(Core)
+The program must offer at least two resident positions at each educational level.
+(Detail)